shapeshed/nodejsbook.io.examples/hour02/example02/README.md

     node foo.js

-Examine package.json to understand how to delcare dependencies
+Examine package.json to understand how to declare dependencies